stephmoore/bruegheldev/_biographies/bio27.md

 ---
 pid: bio27
 label: Francesco Maria del Monte
-first_name: Francesco
+first_name: Francesco Maria
-last_name: Maria del Monte
+last_name: del Monte
-birth_death:
+birth_death: 1549–1627
 bio_text: "<p>Francesco Maria del Monte was an Italian cardinal, diplomat, art collector, and patron.
 Born in Venice in 1549, del Monte was the son Marquis Ranieri Bourbon del Monte and Minerva Pianosa.
 He came from a noble family from Pesaro with distant